adama444/adama444/README.md

 - 👋 Hi, I’m @adama444
-- 👀 I’m interested in data science and computer vision
+- 👀 I’m Data Engineer
 - 📫 How to reach me You can send me an email to adama.samake.work@gmail.com

 <!---